up123524/ML/README.md

 # ML
-ML projects I have worked on to practise my skills in this area.
+ML projects I have worked on to practise and expand my skills in this area.
+This has been instrumental in increasing my understanding and intuition of use cases for certain methods such as sampling methods to improve performance over biased data sets.